podium-lib/podium-lib.github.io/src/docs/podlets/local_development.md

 ## Background

-The key experience of working on a podlet is intended to be one of working on the podlet in isolation from any layouts or other podlets.
-Doing so provides a number of challenges in many cases due to various missing components such headers and assets that would normally be provided by a layout.
+It is intended that Podlets be developed in isolation from layouts or other Podlets.
+This isolation can introduce challenges into local development due to some components normally provided by a layout (such as headers and Assets) not being available.

 ## A basic podlet development setup